fmegahed/chatsqc/instructions.md

 1. Download and Install Anaconda (if needed) [Only Once]
 2. Open Anaconda
 3. Create a virtual environment using this Run this at the command line:  [Only once]
-	- conda create -n chatsqc python=3.9
+	- conda create -n chatsqc python=3.10
 		+ It will ask you to click, y; please type: y and click Enter
 	- conda activate chatsqc
 	- Use the command window to cd (change drive) to the location of your requirements.txt file
 	- pip install -r requirement.txt
 4. Run the app using:
-	- python preprocess.py (to create the vector store in your local environment)
-	- streamlit run chatsqc.py (to run the app)
+	- streamlit run ChatSQC.py (to run the app)